artem-gorodetskii/Cat-Predictor/README.md

 * The "Tensorflow model" directory contains Jupyter notebooks with TensorFlow implementation of the model including code for conversion into Tensorflow Lite model.

 ## Model architecture and training process
 The MobileNetv2 architecture was used as a base model.
 It was trained on Tesla K80 GPU (Kaggle).
+The training process was performed in two steps.
 * Firstly, the MobileNetv2 model (notebook "MobileNetv2_training.ipynb") was trained on [**dataset containing 17 different classes**](https://www.kaggle.com/davidbirdy/17categories) including: guitar, flower, car, motobike, airplane, face, ship, dog, house, bottle, bird, background, cat, camel, watch, chair and panda.
 The figure below illustrates images examples from this dataset.